wthueb/universeL/README.md

 btc: 1Ka3urajw5bCfFVzgSgHaRLsYWBdC6mGnj

-infuse is just a simple LoadLibraryA injector that i made. you can inject it with anything
+infuse is just a simple LoadLibraryA injector that i made, you can inject it with anything

 ## features